top of page

 Stewed Apples

 Peel and slice or chop 1-2 apples.
-Place in a small saucepan with about ½" of water; add one teaspoon of ghee, a pinch of cinnamon, cardamom, nutmeg, and natural salt.
-Bring to a boil, turn down to a simmer, and cook covered until the apples are mushy (about 30 minutes).
-If more liquid is needed, add accordingly.
-This dish is delicious and easy to digest; apples are astringent and help bind the stools.
+Place them in a small saucepan with about ½" of water.
+Add one teaspoon of ghee, a pinch of cinnamon, cardamom, nutmeg, and natural salt.
+Bring to a boil, boil to a simmer, and cook covered until the apples are mushy (about 30 minutes).
+If more liquid is needed, add it accordingly.
+This dish is delicious and easy to digest.
+Apples are astringent and help bind the stools.

 Spiced Bananas

-Chop 1-2 ripe bananas into bite-sized pieces, garnish with 1 teaspoon of warm ghee, and add a pinch of cinnamon, cardamom, and nutmeg.
-This dish is delicious and nourishing, and the bananas' potassium helps bind the stool.
+Chop 1-2 ripe bananas into bite-sized pieces, garnish with one teaspoon of warm ghee, and add a pinch of cinnamon, cardamom, and nutmeg.
+This dish is delicious and nourishing; the bananas' potassium helps bind the stool.

 Cooked Rice with Yogurt